 Note Deploying to Amazon AWS will incur charges.
 For more information, refer to the EKS pricing page.

 To set up a cluster on EKS, you will need to set up an Amazon VPC (Virtual Private Cloud).
 You will also need to make sure that the account you will be using to create the EKS cluster has the appropriate permissions.
 For details, refer to the official guide on Amazon EKS Prerequisites.

 An Amazon VPC is required to launch the EKS cluster.
 The VPC enables you to launch AWS resources into a virtual network that you've defined.
 You can set one up yourself and provide it during cluster creation in Rancher.
 If you do not provide one during creation, Rancher will create one.
 For more information, refer to the Tutorial: Creating a VPC with Public and Private Subnets for Your Amazon EKS Cluster.

 Rancher needs access to your AWS account in order to provision and administer your Kubernetes clusters in Amazon EKS.
 You'll need to create a user for Rancher in your AWS account and define what that user can access.

 Create a user with programmatic access by following the steps here.

 Next, create an IAM policy that defines what this user has access to in your AWS account.
 It's important to only grant this user minimal access within your account.
 The minimum permissions required for an EKS cluster are listed here.
 Follow the steps here to create an IAM policy and attach it to your user.

 Finally, follow the steps here to create an access key and secret key for this user.

-It's important to regularly rotate your access and secret keys.
+Note: It's important to regularly rotate your access and secret keys.
 See this documentation for more information.